pyokagan/CS2103AUG2016-T11-C4-main/docs/UserGuide.md

 * Quotation marks are not required for `NEW_NAME`.

 ###Edit an Event
 You recieve an email saying that the VIP meeting's start time has been brought forward to 10am.
-You take note of that by edting the start time of VIP meeting in Task Tracker
+You take note of that by editing the start time of VIP meeting in Task Tracker

-	edit e1 st-e2
+	edit e2 st-10am

 [pic]